Addiction Medicine Center of Excellence

 Caron’s Doors Are Open

-Thanks to the experience of our medical leadership along with full staff compliance, Caron has had zero community spread of COVID-19 in any of its locations.
-Taking a proactive approach, medical staff implemented surveillance and testing in mid-March 2020.
+Taking a proactive approach in managing COVID-19, our medical staff implemented surveillance and testing in mid-March 2020.
 Our ongoing rigorous approach has ensured patient and staff safety as we continue admitting patients who need substance use disorder treatment.

 What Makes Caron a Center of Excellence?